 On 23 September 2022, the Company granted 680,000 share awards to eligible employees of the Company pursuant to the ISEC Healthcare Performance Share Plan.
-With the resignation of one employee in the financial year, 50,000 share awards offered to the employees under PSP had been forfeited.
-The total number of share awards outstanding was 630,000 (FY2022: 680,000) as at 31 December 2023.
+With the resignation of one employee in the financial year (FY2023: one employee), the total number of share awards outstanding was 507,500 (FY2023: 630,000) as at 31 December 2024.

-Information on the PSP is detailed in the Report on Corporate Governance and Note 23 of the financial statements.
+Information on the PSP is detailed in the Report on Corporate Governance and Note 22 of the financial statements.